Cost of Living in Slovakia

 Image source: Shutterstock

 Beautiful natural landscapes, historical castles, and a relatively low cost of living – these are only some of the appealing aspects of seeking residence in Slovakia.
-If you want to find out how much you can expend to spend living in Slovakia, you’re in the right place!
-Keep on reading.
+See what the cost of living in Slovakia is, and how much money you’ll need to live there.

-Can you set up a bank account in Slovakia as a non-resident?
+Can foreigners open a bank account in Slovakia?

 There are no restrictions for foreigners to open bank accounts before obtaining a residence permit, even though it might vary from bank to bank.
 Some banks even have benefits for foreigners.
 Contact your bank of choice directly to get full details on the documentation you need to provide to open a bank account as a non-resident.